Fedict/dcattools/datagovbe/openfed10/analysis.md

 ### Content type: Dataset

+Metadata about an open dataset or service (note that the files themselves are hosted elsewhere, no attachments)

 | Field | Type | Required | Translatable | Multiple | Display |
 | --- | --- | --- | --- | --- | --- |
 | Title | String | yes | yes | no | text |